ibmtjbot/node-tjbotlib/README.md

 tj._visualRecognition; // the VisualRecognitionV3 service object
 ```

-Please see the documentation for the [Watson Node SDK](https://github.com/watson-developer-cloud/node-sdk) for more details.
+Please see the documentation for the [Watson Node SDK](https://github.com/watson-developer-cloud/node-sdk) for more details on these objects.

 ## Utility methods